greenhorn2024/greenhorn2024.github.io/content/venue.md

 There is **no conference fee**.

-Further information regarding the hotels will be provided later.
+Since there are no hostels in the vicinity of Siegen, you will have to book a hotel.
+Further information regarding the hotels and recommendations will be provided later.